TVANISH002/data-science-learning-lab/README.md

 - Analyzing errors, not just metrics
 - Practicing consistently on real data

-This repository reflects that approach.
+This complete repository reflects that approach.

-Author
-Anish Tirumala Venkata
-M.S. in Computer Science, University of Florida